 In the final episode, he shares that he was disappointed with what he thought was his portrayal as a “drugged-out hillbilly” on the show.
 He was quick to emphasize that he has now been clean for over four years, going on five… ever since the birth of his daughter.

-So that means that Finlay has beaten the odds – demonstrating that it is possible to recover from meth addiction.
+So this means that Finlay has beaten the odds – demonstrating that it is possible to recover from meth addiction.

 How did he do it?